AudiusProject/audius-protocol/monitoring/README.md

 The [default alert template](https://github.com/grafana/grafana/blob/main/pkg/services/ngalert/notifier/channels/default_template.go) is a good place to learn what options are available.
 Some [additional high-level information](https://grafana.com/docs/grafana/latest/alerting/contact-points/message-templating/template-data) can be found in the Grafana docs as well as an [example template](https://grafana.com/docs/grafana/latest/alerting/contact-points/message-templating/example-template/).

-We use the Grafana's Alert Provisioning API to save snapshots of all Message Templates.
+We use Grafana's Alert Provisioning API to save snapshots of all Message Templates.
 To recreate Message Templates in bulk, modify the related sections within the Configuration JSON under the [Admin tab within Grafana Alerting](http://grafana.audius.co/alerting/admin).

 ### Notification Policies